How the scheme works and how you can qualify

 The Carbon Saving Community, Affordable Warmth, and Carbon Saving Obligations

-Energy companies are obliged to help British consumers so they can take measures in improving their home’s insulation and heating through the installation of energy efficient boilers and cavity wall, external wall, or loft insulation.
+Energy companies are obliged to help British consumers so they can take measures in improving their home’s insulation and heating through the installation of energy efficient boilers and cavity wall, external wall, or furnace installation.

 Consumers who are interested in applying for the ECO programme can check if they are eligible through energy specialists like npower.